jsmootiv/jsmootiv.github.io/_posts/2017-05-30-what-you-need-to-know-to-get-started-in-cryptocurrencies.md

 Below are my thoughts and general advice for those interested in getting into cryptocurrencies.

 ## Despite some of the crazy returns, crypto is a long term bet.
-Every time I get an email about how to get into this space I check the Bitcoin price in terror price in terror.
+Every time I get an email about how to get into this space I check the Bitcoin price in terror.
 Mostly because I'm reminded of the scene from "The Big Short" when, after talking to an overleveraged stripper, one of the hedge fund managers calls his partner and says "There is a bubble...its time to call bullshit".

 But then I remember something that makes me all of a sudden feel calm; this is a long-term investment.